fransan33/TTC_Delay_Project/README.md

      Removed trailing white space.
      Removed 0.06% of duplicated rows.

-5. **Transformation:** [What new fields, aggregations, or structures did you create?]
+4. **Transformation:**
-                       Collected code description data from the open toronto data website to decode the abbreviated delay reason on the ttc delay data.
-Created a reference look up table and mapped it to the cleaned dataset subway delay dataset by creating a VIEW and using a LEFT JOIN, enriching records with delay reason descriptions and operational control level classifications.
+   - Collected code description data from the open Toronto data website to decode the abbreviated delay reason on the TTC delay data.
+Created a reference look up        table and mapped it to the cleaned subway delay dataset by creating a VIEW and using a LEFT JOIN, enriching records with delay reason descriptions and              operational control level classifications.
-                       Collected the subway line names and line numbers from external source and replaced the abbreviated line column in the data set.
+   - Collected the subway line names and line numbers from external source and replaced the abbreviated values in line column in the data set by creating CASE WHEN queries.
-                       Collected the subway station names from external source to validate the values in station column and resolve inconsistencies and identify                           non-sensical names.
+   - Collected the subway station names from external source to validate the values in station column, resolve inconsistencies and identify non-sensical names.
+CASE WHEN queries were created to resolve inconsistencies.
-                       Converted the time column data from VARCHAR -> TIME datatype to be able to analyze the data properly throughout the MySQL queries, as well as through Tableau dashboards.
+   - Converted the time column data from VARCHAR to TIME datatype to be able to analyze the data properly throughout the MySQL queries, as well as through Tableau dashboards.
-7. **Analysis:** [What methods - statistical, visual, query-based, model-based?]
+5. **Analysis:**
-                 Yearly KPI, delay trends comparison.
+   - Yearly KPI and delay trends comparison.
-                 Segmenting delay trends by time, station, ttc line, vehicles.
+   - Segmenting delay trends by time, station, TTC line, and vehicles.
-                 Evaluating the operational impact of delays that are within control.
+   - Evaluating the operational impact of delays that are within control.
+6. **Output/ Visualization:**
-9. **Output/ Visualization:** [What form do the results take?]
-Tableau Public Developed 4 interactive dashboards targeting 4 distinct stakeholder audiences: Head of Transit Planning, Head of Operations, Senior Management, and Head of Marketing.
+   Developed 4 interactive dashboards in Tableau Public, targeting 4 distinct stakeholder audiences: Head of Transit Planning, Head of Operations, Senior              Management, and Head of Marketing.
 Included charts are listed below:

-Bar charts (most common cause of delay)
+     - Bar charts (most common cause of delay)
-Barbell charts (delay frequency by train line and bound) Bubble charts (delay frequency by station)
+     - Barbell charts (delay frequency by train line and bound)
+     - Bubble charts (delay frequency by station)
-Pareto charts (delay cause contribution and vehicle impact) Dual-axis bar and line charts (peak period analysis & disruptive delay cause analysis) Year-over-year trend lines (avg delay comparison) Scatter plots with quadrant annotations (downstream impact and improvement prioritization) Bullet charts (on-time performance vs. 90% KPI target) Heatmaps (service reliability by day and hour)
+     - Pareto charts (delay cause contribution and vehicle impact)
+     - Dual-axis bar and line charts (peak period analysis & disruptive delay cause analysis)
+     - Year-over-year trend lines (avg delay comparison)
+     - Scatter plots with quadrant annotations (downstream impact and improvement prioritization)
+     - Bullet charts (on-time performance vs. 90% KPI target)

-Dashboard design decisions included dynamic parameters for station, hour of day, day of week, & year selection, LOD expressions for consistency metrics, calculated fields for disruption rate and KPI, and dual-axis configurations for layered storytelling.
+     - Heatmaps (service reliability by day and hour) Dashboard design decisions included dynamic parameters for station, hour of day, day of week, & year selection, LOD expressions for consistency metrics,            calculated fields for disruption rate and KPI, and dual-axis configurations for layered storytelling.

 ---